zewouo/project-ecommerce-back-end/README.md

       kubectl get services
       kubectl get deployments
 ```
-you will see all services and deployments done.
+If all step above are well done , you will see all services and deployments done.

-In order to test your deployment,use the ip (ex:192.168.49.2) in chome browser.
+In order to test your deployment,use the ip (ex:192.168.49.2) you have got in the past in chrome browser.